DavidBustamanteL/-InferenceOrderings/README.md

 This repository implements the function ```run_one_election()``` to estimate Condorcet cycle probabilities in ranked-choice elections using Dirichlet Monte Carlo perturbations of empirically observed preference distributions.

-The function evaluates all 3-candidate subsets (triplets) within an election and computes the probability of observing majority cycles under sampling uncertainty.
+The function evaluates all 3-candidate subsets **(triplets)** in an election and computes the probability of observing a majority cycle under sampling uncertainty.

 This README focuses exclusively on the main function and its internal subfunctions.